-In the catalog Tisha be-Av (9th of Av) is a day of mourning commemorating several tragedies that happened to occur on this date.
+The Ninth of Av is a day of mourning commemorating several tragedies that happened to occur on this date.
 Traditionally, one would fast from sundown to sundown, recite lamentations (kinot), and read the Biblical book of Lamentations.
+To learn more about the historical significance of this day or about the Jewish Laws written about how Tisha b-Av mourning is observed, please see below.

 Books on Tisha be'Av: BM 695 T5.7